MatthBusby/Dome9-Discord-Intagration/README.md

 # Dome9-Discord-Intagration
 Step 1 – Create Discord Webhook

   1. Open Discord, and either:
     a.
 Create a new channel

-      i.
-Click the Add a Server (+) button in the left-hand pane
+          - Click the Add a Server (+) button in the left-hand pane

-      ii.
-Click Create My Own, enter a Server Name, and click Create
+          - Click Create My Own, enter a Server Name, and click Create
     b.
 Or select the channel you wish to receive event notifications
   2. From the channel menu, select Edit channel
   3. Click on Webhooks menu item